 - If you weigh around 155 pounds, you will burn around 520 calories per hour rowing at a moderate pace.
 This will increase to around 630 calories per hour at an increased intensity.

 - If you weigh around 240 pounds, you will burn around 650 calories per hour rowing at a moderate pace.
 At a very vigorous pace, more than 1,000 calories burned per hour.

 Rowing For Calories Vs. Rowing For Meters

-Some people row to burn calories but others row to reach a certain distance.
-While it may look like we are doing the same thing, there is slight, but key, difference between us.
+Some people row to burn calories, but others row to reach a certain distance.
+While it may look like we are doing the same thing, there is a slight but critical difference between us.

 When you row for meters, every time you pull back the handle, your machine will show your distance traveled.
 When you stop rowing, the display will briefly continue to increase the number of meters you row.

 On the other hand, when you row for weight loss, you see the number of calories you’ve burned increase.
 When you stop, the number of calories you burn stops straight away.

 So, the key to rowing for weight loss is focusing on the stroke.
 Pull it back hard to burn calories as quickly as possible.

 Each stroke should equal another calorie burned.
 This may even go up to two calories burned per stroke – if you can do that, you’re a beast!

 Aim for around 20-25 strokes per minute for 1,500 calories per hour.
-This will keep you at the 1 calorie per stroke mark.
+This will keep you at the one calorie per stroke mark.
 This explains it a little more.

 Best Rowing Workouts for Losing Weight

 High-intensity interval training (HIIT) is a series of sprints that are broken up by lower-intensity recovery periods.
 You will burn a lot of calories during the sprinting phase but continue to burn them when the workout is slower.
-The American College of Sports Medicine has pointed out that rowing is a great form of aerobic exercise that fits in to an HIIT program.
+The American College of Sports Medicine has pointed out that rowing is a great form of aerobic exercise that fits into a HIIT program.